wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 I> ### Tests
 I>
 I> We have written a few tests to check if you have completed the exercises.
-To check your work so far I> [download the `tests.py` script]( https://github.com/leifos/tango_with_django_19/blob/master/code/tango_with_django_project/rango/tests.py) from our GitHub account: https://github.com/leifos/tango_with_django_19/ and save it within your `rango` app directory.
+To check your work so far, [download the `tests.py` script](https://github.com/leifos/tango_with_django_19/blob/master/code/tango_with_django_project/rango/tests.py) from our [GitHub repository](https://github.com/leifos/tango_with_django_19/), and save it within your `rango` app directory.
 I>
-I> To run the tests, issue the following command in the terminal:
+I> To run the tests, issue the following command in the terminal or Command Prompt.
+I>
 I> {lang="text",linenos=off}
 I>     $ python manage.py test rango
 I>
-I> If you are interested in learning about automated testing it is good time to check out the [chapter on testing](#chapter-testing) which will run through some of the basics on testing you can perform in Django.
+I> If you are interested in learning about automated testing, now is a good time to check out the [chapter on testing](#chapter-testing).
+The chapter runs through some of the basics on testing that can perform in Django.